Princess tree

 Identification

 Leaves: Simple, heart-shaped and opposite or whorled.
-The leaves are very large when the tree is young but get smaller when mature (five to 12 inches long and five to nine inches wide).
+The leaves are enormous when the tree is young but smaller when mature (five to 12 inches long and five to nine inches wide).
 Leaves also have long petioles and are hairy on both sides of leaves when young becoming smooth on top as the tree matures.
 Leaves can also be slightly lobed.

 Flowers: Lavender with five petals, the bell-shaped flowers are two inches long and occur in long upright clusters.
 Flowers can look similar to those of foxgloves.
 Blooms before leaves are produced in the spring and produce a vanilla scent.

-Fruits & seeds: Capsules are formed in clusters and have an oval shape.
+Fruits & seeds: Capsules are formed in clusters and are oval-shaped.
 The capsules start off light green in the summer and are sticky turning tan and drying in the winter.
-Each capsule contains up to 2,000 winged seeds that are readily dispersed by wind and water.
+Each capsule contains up to 2,000 winged seeds readily dispersed by wind and water.

 Roots: Roots can grow up to 15 feet in one season and have adventitious buds that can survive fire and mowing.

 Similar species: Catalpa spp.
-(C. speciosa, C. bignonioides) have very similar shaped leaves but have flowers that are white and produce long slender bean-like seedpods.
+(C. speciosa, C. bignonioides) have very identical shaped leaves but white flowers that produce long slender bean-like seedpods.

 Distribution

-Currently, there have been no reports of princess tree in Wisconsin.
+Currently, there have been no reports of princess trees in Wisconsin.
 Have you seen it?
-Send us a report.
+Please send us a report.

 Control